KPSZ: Top 40 era: 1957–1962

-The year 1957 brought the first two major changes to KIOA since its birth.
+The first two major changes to KIOA since its birth came in 1957.
 In March the station moved its studios and offices out of the Onthank Building and into the old Tromar Ballroom at the corner of 5th and Park in downtown Des Moines.
 The second change that year would be one that would change the face of radio in Des Moines for the next 25 years.

 On May 1, 1957, KIOA became the first Top 40 station in the Des Moines area.
 The station was a hit overnight, shooting straight to the top of the Hoopers ratings.
 Within a year, KIOA would be joined by KSO and KWKY in the Top 40 arena.
 Even with competition, KIOA stayed on top, consistently beating out KSO and KWKY would change formats a few times before settling on a country music format.

 Station fire

 During 1962, KIOA saw a ratings decline, as KSO was starting to cut in on KIOA's lead.
 This was due to some recent turnover of disk jockeys at KIOA as well as the excellent programming of Dick Vance.
 The final straw that pushed KIOA under KSO was when KIOA's studios burnt to the ground on February 26, 1963.
 By Noon that day, the station was up and running again from the transmitter site near Hartford.

 The studios remained in Hartford until a new facility could be constructed at 803 Keosauqua Way in downtown Des Moines.
 This was the location of the "KIOA Fishbowl", where the DJs would broadcast in front of a plate glass window looking out at the city.
 This was similar to KSO's studios at 1910 Ingersoll Avenue.